How to set it up?

 When we create videos with participants, we suggest that you allow each participant to use their own language and their own narrative.
 The translation comes later, after production, and it can be supported through various tools.

-We can adapt videos for different disadvantaged groups.
+We can easily adapt videos for different disadvantaged groups.

-Deaf and hard of hearing people: You can add subtitles or written text to the video (the option of “Auto captions” is also available for 14 major languages, including Italian, Spanish, English, and French).
+For people who are deaf or hard of hearing: You can add subtitles or written text to the video (the option of “Auto captions” is also available for 14 major languages, including Italian, Spanish, English, and French).

 For other languages: There are a lot of other subtitling tools that you can use to generate subtitles in less popular languages.
 Here are a few examples that offer some free services or are not too expensive to use:

-• SubtitleBee – free for 1 video per month that is up to 10 minutes long.
+- SubtitleBee – free for 1 video per month that is up to 10 minutes long.
 It supports videos from YouTube, and Vimeo as well as self-hosted, but you can also upload non-published videos.
-We tested it for Slovenian, and it was just partially accurate transcription.
+We tested it for Slovenian, and the transcription was only partially accurate.

-• Happy Scribe –Realistically, there are no free minutes for subtitling.
+- Happy Scribe –Realistically, there are no free minutes for subtitling in this program.
 The lowest price is 10 USD per month for 120 minutes of service.
 It offers transcription as well as subtitle generation, is available in a variety of languages, and is handy to use.
-Tested for the Slovenian language, and it offers very accurate transcription as well as a friendly interface for editing.
+Tested for the Slovenian language, and it offers a very accurate transcription as well as a friendly interface for editing.

-Visually impaired and blind people: For those, we can offer additional voiceovers or descriptions of what is going on in videos we create.
+For people who are visually impaired and blind people: We can offer additional voice-over or descriptions of what is going on in videos we create.
 Here are some tools that can help us when working with young people with this kind of disability.
-Those tools can support us when working with young people who have difficulties reading (for example, Dyslexia):
+Those tools can support us when working with young people who have difficulties reading (like Dyslexia for example):

-• TTS Reader is a free text-to-speech reader.
+- TTS Reader is a free text-to-speech reader.
 It gives users the possibility of reading long files (books) for free.
 You can also download it as an MP3 file.
 They also have an Android App on mobile phones.
-It downside is that it is only available for English and Spanish language.
+The only downside is that it is only available in English and Spanish.

 What are alternatives?